uzh/z-pool-tool/doc/ARCHITECTURE.md

 - TODO [andy]

 ## Security
+Security is concerned with making sure that the person really is who she claims she is (authentication), making sure that a person can only do actions that she is allowed to do and that the right people can see the right data.

 ### Authentication
 - The default way of authentication is by providing an email address and a password